Highway-Rail Grade Crossing Safety: Special Situations

 Long rig?
 Low rig?
 Permitted load?
 Special situations require special precautions

 If you are operating a vehicle with a long wheelbase, a low ground clearance, or that requires a special weights and dimensions permit, it is especially important that you and your motor carrier take special precautions to ensure that your rig and its cargo can safely traverse highway-rail grade crossings

-The Specialized Carriers and Rigging Association, a transportation industry group, worked in cooperation with the Federal Highway Administration and the Commercial Vehicle Safety Alliance to develop a handbook for safe transportation of overdimension loads (also available in printable PDF format).
+The Specialized Carriers and Rigging Association, a transportation industry group, worked in cooperation with the Federal Highway Administration and the Commercial Vehicle Safety Alliance to develop a handbook on Pilot/Escort Vehicle Operators Best Practices Guidelines (also available in printable PDF format).
 The Canadian National Railway also provides guidance for special vehicles.

 Many States require railroads to be notified in advance of transporting a slow-moving or low-clearance load across railroad tracks.